AlastairTaft/draft-js-editor/README.md

 The api for the Editor component, reference it using `refs` e.g. `var myEditor = this.refs['myEditor']`

-### getContent()
-Returns an object with an `entityMap` (Object) and `blocks` (Array) keys.
-Internally it just calls [`convertToRaw`](https://facebook.github.io/draft-js/docs/api-reference-data-conversion.html) and returns the result.

-You can re-populate the state by passing in what's returned from this function as a `content` property on the component.

 ### insertBlockComponent(String:type, String:componentProps)

 Insert a block component into the editor.
 Returns